TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 Details

-Shop Girls Shop Guys Shop Girls Gifts Shop Guys Gifts AERO'S 12 DAYS
+Shop Girls Shop Guys Shop Girls Graphics Shop Guys Graphics AERO'S 12 DAYS
 OF GIFTING

-Day 5: Guys Fuzzy Half-Zip.
-Fa-la-la-la-la.
-Feel-good fleece with cool mixed textures
-and a holiday-festive twist.
+Day 6: Soft tees, statement graphics and logos
+they'll love.
+The gift that keeps on giving - designed
+with signature stretch and softness.

-Shop Girls Gifts Shop Guys Gifts Free $10 AERO CASH CARD
+Shop Girls Graphics Shop Guys Graphics Free $10 AERO CASH CARD

 When you buy a $50 Gift Card.
 In Stores &.
 Online.